 Common functions

-This subclause describes functionality common to different access technologiesPoC User plane security
+This subclause describes functionality common to different access technologies

+Note that a legacy (i.e., backwards compatible) mode of operation with respect to the behavior defined by some RFCs referenced in this document is specified herein.
+The PoC functional entities will employ legacy behavior with regards to:

+references in this specification to the rules and procedures of RFC6086 that don’t employ SIP INFO packages (i.e., employ “legacy INFO usage” as described in RFC6086).

+PoC User plane security

 PoC User Plane security provides confidentiality protection of individual Media Streams and TBCP/MBCP messages in PoC Sessions independent of access technology.
 The PoC Multicast protection is based on 3GPP MBMS security solution including GAA/GBA bootstrapping, data confidentiality and key distribution as defined in [3GPP TS 33.220] and [3GPP TS 33.246].